 Impact Purchasing Commitment (IPC)

-HAN member health systems across the country sign the “Impact Purchasing Commitment” (IPC) to build healthy, equitable, and climate-resilient local economies through what and how they spend their dollars.
-The IPC commitment, designed by the Healthcare Anchor Network (HAN), in partnership with Health Care Without Harm and Practice Greenhealth, includes increasing spending with Minority and Women Owned Business Enterprises (MWBEs) as well as local and employee-owned, cooperatively owned and/or nonprofit-owned enterprises, by at least $1 billion collectively over five years.
-The participating health systems are making major shifts in their procurement strategies to help address the economic, racial, and environmental disparities that impact community health outcomes.
+HAN member health systems across the country signed the “Impact Purchasing Commitment” (IPC) to build healthy, equitable, and climate-resilient local economies through what and how they spend their dollars.
+The IPC commitment, designed by the Healthcare Anchor Network (HAN), in partnership with Health Care Without Harm and Practice Greenhealth, included increasing spending with local and high-impact businesses such as employee-owned, cooperatively owned and/or nonprofit-owned enterprises, by at least $1 billion collectively over five years.
+The participating health systems are making major shifts in their procurement strategies to help address the economic and environmental disparities that impact community health outcomes.

 Place-based Investment Commitment